sourabh8252561439/synapse-ai-landing-page/README.md

 - CSS3

 ## 💼 Purpose
-This project demonstrates a production-level SaaS landing page designed for AI and automation startups, focusing on modern UI design, scalability, and conversion optimization.
+Designed and developed a production-level SaaS landing page for AI and automation startups.
+The focus is on modern UI design, performance, scalability, and conversion-driven user experience.

-## 📱 Responsive
+## 📱 Responsive Design
 Fully optimized for mobile, tablet, and desktop devices.

+## 🔥 Deployment
+Deployed on Vercel with continuous integration from GitHub.